5 Hard Truths About Moving Your Parents Into Assisted Living

 Hard Truth About Moving Your Parents into Assisted Living #2: They May Not Have Enough Money

 Senior living communities offer expensive services, and as a result, they cost a lot of money to live in.
-The median cost of a one bedroom apartment in an assisted living facility is $3,500.
+The median cost of a one bedroom apartment in an assisted living facility was $4,051 in 2019.
 That’s the national average; the average cost in your area may be much higher.
 And unless you have very few assets or have long-term care insurance, these costs will be out of pocket.
 Start by figuring out what’s financially possible and your options will narrow — in a good way.
 The choices can be overwhelming in some areas of the country.

 Hard Truth About Moving Your Parents into Assisted Living #3: It May Not Even Be an Option